martincostello/blog/source/2015-06-21-why-i-switched-from-wordpress-to-middleman.md

 ### Importing Content

-I was in the "lucky" situation of only having one extant blog post, so I didn't have to worry about a bulk import or conversion process, which you might not be so lucky to have the luxury of doing.
+I was in the "lucky" situation of only having one extant blog post, so I didn't have to worry about a bulk import or conversion process, which you might not have the luxury of doing.
 Given this, I just copied the text from the old blog and then manually re-wrote it in Markdown in the new format to live in the new site.
 That was probably about a 30 minute job and wasn't overly taxing or vexing.
 There was also the homepage and "about me" pages in the old blog, but I just rewrote those from scratch.

 If you need to import content en-masse I'd suggest writing something in your language of choice to try and parse your existing articles and convert the text to Markdown.
 Alternatively you could just pull out the raw HTML and dump it into a Markdown file as-is and not worry about any dud formatting.